“The culture of Sweden is often a little weird and sometimes rather funny.“

 Common Swedish cultural values and traits

-The core believes and values of Sweden and Swedish society.
-They are deeply rooted in the common conscious and recognisable when you observe how Swedes discuss political or societal topics.
+The core believes and values of Sweden and Swedish society are deeply rooted in the common conscious.
+This is recognisable when you observe how Swedes discuss political or societal topics.
 Just have a look at the major news outlets in Sweden and you can get a feeling for the predominant values and moral standards that Swedish people identify with or aim to live by.

 Humbleness & Modesty – “Following jantelagen and doing things lagom“